 Black volcanic sand on the Reykjanes Peninsula in Iceland.

-Black sand on volcanically active oceanic island.
-Puerto Naos, La Palma, Canary Islands.
+Black sand on the western coast of La Palma, Canary Islands.

 Basalt is the most common source rock of black sand.
 Photo taken near the southern tip of La Palma.

 Black volcanic sands may contain many non-black grains like green olivine crystals, reddish (usually because of weathering) volcanic rocks, light-colored quartz (when the source area is continental) and carbonate biogenic grains (coral sand).
 Most volcanic minerals are not very stable.
 They decompose pretty rapidly.
 These sands are said to be compositionally immature (mature sands are composed of quartz and other minerals very resistant to weathering).
 They also contain unusally high content of lithic (rock) fragments which have not broken up yet to form a sand composed of individual mineral grains.

 Fine-grained volcanic beach sand from Martinique.
 Green prismatic mineral is augite.
 Black is magnetite.
 Width of view 7 mm.

 Black beach sand composed of volcanic glass.
 Punalu’u Beach in Hawai’i.